kizomanizo/autheer/README.md

 Respond to all the questions then install Express and all of this app dependencies using:

-`npm install express jsonwebtoken bcrypt dotenv`
+`npm install express autheer jsonwebtoken bcrypt dotenv`

 Before embarking on code editing, you need to tell NodeJS that you are going to use ES6 convention to write your app, instead of using `require(module-x-or-y)` to import your libraries, you will be using `import { blah, bleh } from "module-x-or-y"`.
 To do that, you need to add a line that reads `"type": "module"` in your _package.json_ in the root scope preferably just below 'description'.
 For example, a package.json first few lines may look like: